Rithiv-R/NEWS-UP/README.md

 # News-App

-This project is based on News app called News-Up using News API and made by using flutter and dart.In this flutter webview plugin is also added in the dependencies.
+This project is based on News app called News-Up using News API and made by using flutter and dart.In this flutter project webview , share option of the news and category view news viewing option is also enabled.

 ## Screenshots